moxley/live-city-music/README.md

 * To run rails server or rails console, use foreman: `foreman rails server`, `foreman rails console`.

+# Application Patterns

+* Everything in lib/ should be application agnostic, except for lib/tasks/*.rake

 ## TODO

 * Tag relations